Application Deadline: Tuesday, December 22, 2015 at 11:59 pm

 Chapel Hill, NC 27599-2200

 The Office of Undergraduate Admissions no longer maintains application documents for re-applicants.
-Applicants must submit ALL High School and ALL college transcripts to the address below.
+Applicants must submit ALL High School and ALL college transcripts (other than UNC-Chapel Hill) to the address below.
 The Office of Undergraduate Admissions requires official transcripts from each high school attended from the 9th grade through 12th grade.

 UNC-CH Office of Undergraduate Admissions